LL.M. International and Comparative Law

 As the global refugee crisis continues, this course offers a timely opportunity to engage with the complex interaction of international and regional frameworks concerning forced migrants.
 The course will focus on contemporary issues in refugee law, including the right to asylum and safe passage, non-refoulement, the particular social group in refugee law, complementary protection, exclusion from protection, child refugees, durable solutions (including resettlement and relocation) and the externalisation of protection.

-Module Lecturer: Dr. Patricia Brazil / Ms. Samantha Arnold
+Module Lecturer: Dr. Patricia Brazil / Dr. Samantha Arnold

 Corporate Governance in the EU